 The good news: the deed was done before much was coming up.
 I was going to take out the tall asters anyway, because they don’t look good next to the tree.
 I planned to pry off the groundcover of strawberries, because construction debris and heavy traffic is probably not the best growing medium for edibles.
 The Mystery Grass and Sedum near the street were untouched.
 Plenty of tulips are drilling though the rubble.
 Coneflowers are easy to replace.
 I’ve been meaning to transplant the Baptisia that is cramped and hidden in my back yard.
 It deserves a larger stage and audience.
 I mostly mourn the Rattlesnake Master, but maybe it will come back.

 But sorry to say, I am not going to drop big bucks for a thick layer of compost and mulch.
 Who knows what the City has in plan for the future.
 Well, maayyybe if we get a nice tax return. . . .just don’t tell my husband.

 *I am embarrassed that I am mad about that tree, a Sweetgum apparently, and have even considered cutting it down.
 But I won’t.
 It is a gift that will persist if we move (not any time soon), or I lose energy for gardening near it.

 **I am also a little embarrassed about how territorial I got about the flowers, especially the Allium.
-Some were likely picked by kids for their moms (at least that’s what the kids I once chased down said:), some by squirrels.
+Some were picked by kids for their moms (at least that’s what they said :), some by squirrels.
 Some were probably stepped on.
 It is the *public* way after all.
 My solution was to plant a whole bunch of bulbs in our back yard so I don’t cling to what grows out front.